ltuominen/AP_brainorganization/README.md

-# Antipsychotics and Brain Organization
+# Molecular, physiological and functional features underlying cortical thinning related to antipsychotic medication use

-This is a repository for the code for a project on antipsychotic medication effects on cortical thickness and the underlying brain organization.
+This is a repository for the code for a project on antipsychotic medication effects on cortical thickness and the underlying features of brain organization.

 ## Folders